 An upright vacuum is what we consider the most traditional or most common type of vacuum cleaner.
 These vacuums are not typically recommended for use on hardwood floors.
 They are heavy and have brush rolls that if accidentally used on hardwood floors could damage your flooring.

 Handheld vacuum cleaners are also used frequently to clean up small messes around the home.
 Most people use a handheld vacuum to reach areas that their regular vacuum cannot easily reach.
 Staircases and the area underneath and the surface of furniture are the most common uses for a handheld vacuum.
-A handheld vacuum cleaner can come in handy for a pet owner.
+A handheld vacuum cleaner can come in handy for a dog owner.

 The pet vacuum is actually not very different from the traditional vacuum cleaner.
-These vacuums are most often used in homes where there is plenty of carpet.
+These vacuums are most often used in homes where there is plenty of carpets.
 Generally, these are not recommended for use on hardwood floors.
 The major difference between the traditional vacuum and the pet vacuum cleaner is actually the ease of cleaning clogs and hair from the vacuum.

 A robotic vacuum cleaner is one of the newest forms of advanced cleaning technology.
 Robotic vacuum cleaners are designed to clean the open area of your home and most do a really great job.
-For the most part, these vacuums are considered a great option for pet owners and they can help reduce the amount of work you have to do daily to keep your floors cleaned.
+For the most part, these vacuums are considered a great option for dog owners and they can help reduce the amount of work you have to do daily to keep your floors clean.

-There are two major types of dust mops that can be used to clean your hardwood floors: old fashioned dust mops and disposable dust mop systems.
+There are two major types of dust mops that can be used to clean your hardwood floors: old-fashioned dust mops and disposable dust mop systems.

 Old Fashioned Dust Mop